-The same source-wide HAP limits are also enforced here.
+The same source-wide HAP limits are also enforced for the equipment in Section 2.
 HAP emissions are aggregately and individually limited to 22.5 tpy and 9 tpy, respectively, on a 12-month rolling timeframe.

 Please reference the HAP emissions evaluation in Section 1 of this report for complete details.